Nusantara: Demographics

-When the capital development was launched, its population was 153,000 people, living in the existing villages such as Bumi Harapan, Pemaluan, and Sepaku in the district of Sepaku.
+As of the end of 2025, its population was 147,320 people, living in the existing villages such as Bumi Harapan, Pemaluan, and Sepaku in the district of Sepaku.

 Transport

 Indonesian presidential aircraft Avro RJ85 landing at Nusantara International Airport.

 To achieve the goal of having 80% of transport supported by non-private means, a comprehensive public transportation network is planned for the new capital.
 The city's development focuses on creating dense, walkable areas and will feature a citywide network of cycling paths, two rail lines for a metro system, a bus rapid transit system, and autonomous minibuses as feeder services.

 An automated guideway transit system will connect the new capital to the Balikpapan highway.
-However, trials of a Chinese-made ART were aborted in November 2024 when the vehicles were determined to be incapable of operating autonomously.
+However, trials of a Chinese-made Autonomous Rapid Transit (ART) were aborted in November 2024 when the vehicles were determined to be incapable of operating autonomously.

 Additionally, a new intercity and regional rail system will be constructed to link the new capital with neighboring cities such as Samarinda and Balikpapan, forming part of the broader Trans Kalimantan Railway network that will connect the entire Indonesian side of Borneo Island with rail service.

 A planned toll road spanning 47 km (29 mi) will be built to connect the government central area with Balikpapan.
-Nusantara will also be served by the nearby Aji Pangeran Tumenggung Pranoto International Airport located at Samarinda, the neighbouring city of the new capital, as well as Balikpapan's Sultan Aji Muhammad Sulaiman Sepinggan International Airport.
+Nusantara will also be served by the nearby Aji Pangeran Tumenggung Pranoto International Airport located at Samarinda, the neighbouring city of the new capital, as well as Balikpapan's Sultan Aji Muhammad Sulaiman Sepinggan Airport.
 To support the two airports serving Nusantara, a new Nusantara International Airport will also be built in Penajam.

+Sports

+The Indonesian government has prepared 50 hectares of land to be used as a training center for the Indonesia national football team, called the National Football Training Center.
+Construction began in September 2023, with an estimated investment of around IDR 180.6 billion.
+The facilities will include classrooms for tactical analysis, laundry rooms, and dedicated areas for physical training.
+There are also green open spaces, area roads, and parking areas.
+The long-term plan until 2026 includes the construction of a total of eight fields, a swimming pool, a tactical training area, and a mini stadium with a capacity of 600 seats.
+Therefore, the Football Association of Indonesia (PSSI) received the Gold Award from FIFA in the inaugural FIFA Forward Awards for the Asia and Oceania region, which was presented by FIFA President, Gianni Infantino, on 17 June 2025.